OWASP/www-event-2022-Global-AppSec-SanFrancisco/pages/exhibitor-details.md

 + Expo Only Passes include: Coffee, breakfast, and lunch on Thursday November 17th & Friday, November 18th, access to the expo area and Networking Reception on Thursday evening.
 It does NOT INCLUDE: access to the conference talks.

 Event Exhibitors:
-\- Diamond Plus: 5 full confernce passes 2 expo only passes
++ Diamond Plus: 5 full confernce passes 2 expo only passes
-\- Diamond:  5 full confernce passes 2 expo only passes
++ Diamond:  5 full confernce passes 2 expo only passes
-\- Gold: 2 full confernce passes 2 expo only passes
++ Gold: 2 full confernce passes 2 expo only passes
-\- Silver: 2 expo only passes
++ Silver: 2 expo only passes
-\- Additional full conference and expo only passes may be purchased [here](https://www.eventbrite.com/e/2022-owasp-global-appsec-us-tickets-368464044877)
++ Additional full conference and expo only passes may be purchased [here](https://www.eventbrite.com/e/2022-owasp-global-appsec-us-tickets-368464044877)

 **Preparing for the Conference**
-Event Location: Hyatt Regency San Francisco 5 Embarcadero Center San Francisco, California 94111 United States, phone: +1-415-788-1234
++ Event Location: Hyatt Regency San Francisco 5 Embarcadero Center San Francisco, California 94111 United States, phone: +1-415-788-1234
-Vendor Check-in and Set-up : Wednesday, November 16th 1pm-5pm
++ Vendor Check-in and Set-up : Wednesday, November 16th 1pm-5pm
-Exhibitor Area Hours:
++ Exhibitor Area Hours:
-Thursday Novmeber 17th 8am-7:30pm
+++ Thursday Novmeber 17th 8am-7:30pm
-Friday, November 18th 8am-5:30pm
+++ Friday, November 18th 8am-5:30pm
-Vendor Tear Down: Friday, Novmeber 18th 5:30pm-9pm.
+++ Vendor Tear Down: Friday, Novmeber 18th 5:30pm-9pm.
 All vendor areas must be torn down by 9pm.
-Exhibitor Floor Plan: Selection of expo space is chosen according to sponsorship level and then by date payment was received in full.
-Floor plan diagram coming soon.
++ Exhibitor Floor Plan: Selection of expo space is chosen according to sponsorship level and then by date payment was received in full.
+Floor plan diagram coming this week.

 **Conference Schedule**
 Details on the event schedule can be found here: Available later this week